Optimal rounding under integer constraints: Comparison with other rounding methods

 \section{Comparison with other rounding methods}

-The computational complexity of the ORIC algorithm is dominated by the sorting step, whose complexity for a typical vector $x\in \mathbb{R}_+^N$ is $O(N\log N)$ \cite{hoare62}.
-However, this step is essential and any attempt to bypass it with simpler rounding methods, whether deterministic \cite{williamson2011} or randomized \cite{raghavan1987}, may fail to yield the optimal solution.
+The sorting-based algorithm described in Section~4.1 has \(O(N\log N)\) complexity.
+The deterministic selection-based implementation of Section~\ref{subsec:linear-time-oric} avoids full sorting and has \(O(N)\) worst-case complexity.
+The identification of the \(I\) largest fractional parts is essential and any attempt to bypass it with simpler rounding methods, whether deterministic \cite{williamson2011} or randomized \cite{raghavan1987}, may fail to yield the optimal solution.
+Sorting is one convenient way to perform this step.
+Using a worst-case \(O(N\log N)\) comparison sort yields a deterministic \(O(N\log N)\) implementation.
+Standard randomized QuickSort yields expected \(O(N\log N)\) running time.

 The asymptotic bias of rounding methods has been studied by Diaconis \& Freedman \cite{diaconis1979} and more recently by Janson \cite{janson2014}.
 The argument of vanishing asymptotic bias is often used to argue that these methods yield 'unbiased' solutions.
 We will argue here that, unlike what is suggested by the asymptotic properties, the finite sample solution is in fact systematically biased, in a way that has significant implications for the applications considered in Section \ref{sec:applications}.